ejco1/discord-goodmorning/README.md

 To keep things abstracted and hidden, I have everything linked to a config.json file and all properties are updated there.

+## This iteration is if you wanted to run it through chat_gpt so that you don't need a list of variations.
+### I didn't use it because it costs money to ping the API & I don't really care that much to do that.

 ## There is also a .bat file that will execute this script given the following steps:
 1. Win + R to access the "Run" Command.
 2. "shell:startup"